What sets Liège-Bastogne-Liège apart from the Cobbled Classics? Simple: La Doyenne is made for the mountain specialists

 The new addition to L-B-L in 2008, replacing the Cote de Sart Tilmont and Cycling Weekly will be very surprised if it doesn’t split the race wide, wide open.

 This one is a monster.
-It starts by going over a level crossing (remember the goods train incident at Paris-Roubaix a couple of years back?
+It starts by going over a level crossing (remember the barrier incident at Paris-Roubaix a couple of weeks back?
 It could happen again…) and then kicks upwards with constant changes of gradient and corners galore.
 Narrow, twisting, there’s even a huge road drain running right across the middle (yes, the middle) of the road at one point.
 The surface isn’t as bad as La Redoute, but it’s getting there.

 1. Cote de St Nicolas